typelevel/Laika/docs/01-about-laika/01-features.md

 Customizations
 --------------

+* Create your own look & feel by [Creating Themes] or adjust the built-in theme by [Creating Templates].

 * Process and transform [The Document AST] between parsing and rendering by [AST Rewriting].

 * Adjust the rendered output for individual AST node types by [Overriding Renderers].

-* Control the final output of documents by [Creating Templates] for each supported output format.

 Extensibility